bigz-git/wwtags/README.md

 ### Upgrading to a newer version

-Download the new `.whl` from the Releases page, then run the same command with `--upgrade`:
+Download the new `.whl` from the Releases page, then run the same command:

 ```
-pip install --upgrade wwtags-0.3.2-py3-none-any.whl
+pip install wwtags-0.3.5-py3-none-any.whl
 ```

 ---